OnyxianWiki/onyxianwiki/docs/DamagePotionEffects/configuration.md

 - At potion effects.yml you define potion effects that can be applied as a result of a damage trigger.

-- At config.yml you assign any ammount of the potion effects you defined to any triggers you want.
+- At config.yml you assign any amount of the potion effects you defined to any triggers you want.

 ## Examples
-If you need examples, please check the default config thats created when you install the plugin, also located inside of the plugin jar
+If you need examples, please check the default config that's created when you install the plugin, also located inside the plugin jar